 Wires need to be identified and associated with either die pads or a conductor.

-This needs to be all done prior to the import process.
-These steps are performed interactively inside of AutoCAD using the module called LayoutGen.
-LayoutGen writes the intelligent data to an ascii file format we developed called ULF (universal layout format).
+Identifying and organizing the AutoCAD data is accomplished interactively inside of AutoCAD using the module called LayoutGen.
+LayoutGen writes the intelligent data to an ASCII file format we developed called ULF (universal layout format).
 Since the ULF contains everything one needs to know about a design, we should be able to write translators from ULF to a variety of other formats in the future.

-Leadframe packages must have a lead or wing that connects from the plane of the package down to the PCB.
+Lead frame packages must have a lead or wing that connects from the plane of the package down to the PCB.
 In many cases this is in the shape of a "gull wing" though there are packages with "J" shaped leads and even leadless packages.
 However these complicated shapes cannot be passed to APD or other layout tools because they assume conductors are thin planes.